-Blepharoplasty in Londrina: rejuvenation of the gaze with fat grafting
+Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 The eyes are the first area of the face to reveal the signs of time.
-Heavy eyelids, fat bags, deep dark circles, and drooping eyebrows can make you look tired, sad, or older than you really are.
-Blepharoplasty — also known as eyelid surgery or eyelid lift — is the surgery that corrects these problems, restoring a rested and rejuvenated gaze.
+Heavy eyelids, under-eye bags, deep dark circles, and drooping eyebrows can make you look tired, sad, or older than you really are.
+Blepharoplasty — also known as eyelid surgery or eyelid lift — is the procedure that corrects these problems, restoring a rested and rejuvenated gaze.

-Blepharoplasty is the surgical correction of the eyelids, addressing excess skin, fat bags, deep dark circles, and drooping eyebrows that create a tired or aged appearance.
+Blepharoplasty is the surgical correction of the eyelids, addressing excess skin, under-eye bags, deep dark circles, and drooping eyebrows that create a tired or aged appearance.
 What many people do not realise is that this procedure benefits both mature patients seeking rejuvenation and younger individuals born with heavy eyelids or prominent fat pads that affect their confidence.
 In severe cases, excess upper eyelid skin can actually limit the visual field, making blepharoplasty a functional necessity as well.
-At my clinic in Londrina, I perform a detailed evaluation of each patient, mapping the specific changes present and designing a personalised surgical plan.
-My goal is never a generic correction but rather a result that respects each person's unique anatomy and facial harmony.
-With over twenty years of experience and more than eight thousand surgeries, I have refined an approach that consistently delivers natural, refreshed results without an operated look.
+At my clinic in Brazil, I perform a detailed evaluation of each patient, mapping the specific changes present and designing a personalised surgical plan.
+My goal is never a generic correction but rather a result that respects each person's unique anatomy and natural facial balance.
+With over twenty years of experience and more than eight thousand surgeries, I have refined an approach that consistently delivers natural, refreshed results without looking overdone.

 What modern blepharoplasty can treat